Eastern Gateway Building

 This new building will nurture, support and enhance the departments’ research, teaching capabilities and reputations.
 The combination of new teaching studios, practice rooms, edit suites, with additional shared facilities – such as a café and lecture theatre to be used by the whole university – will aim to create a new hub for creativity and excellence.

 The proposed development site is located towards the northern edge of the main campus near the Piggery Gate entrance.
-The core development plot has an approximate area of 0.28 ha and currently forms part of the existing car park (Car Park 4) to the south east of the Orchard Building and Handa Noh Theatre.
+The core development plot has an approximate area of 0.28 ha and currently forms part of the existing car park (Car Park 4) to the south east of the Orchard Building and the Open Space Performance Building (formerly known as the Handa Noh Theatre).
 The site is bound to the south by dense trees and vegetation, additional car parking provision to the east and a campus access road to the north and west.

 Relevance to the Estate Plan